 Gardening Plants & Flowers Shrubs

-A Deciduous Shrub Grown for Its Spring and Fall Foliage
+A Deciduous Shrub Grown for Its Golden Foliage

 Gold mound spirea plant with golden pointed leaves and pink flowers in sunlight